 Hydraulic (Portland) cement may contain trace amounts of hexavalent chromium.
-Hexavalent chromium has been associated in some individuals with causing allergic reactions which may be manifested as contact dermatitis and skin ulcerations.
-Individuals who develop allergies to skin sensitizers such as hexavalent chromium, may experience a reaction upon repeated contact with those compounds.
+Hexavalent chromium has been associated in some individuals with causing allergic skin reactions which may be manifested as contact dermatitis and skin ulcerations.
+Individuals, who develop allergies to skin in sensitizers such as hexavalent chromium, may experience a reaction upon repeated contact with those compounds.
 Irritated or broken skin is more likely to develop further complications such as ulcers and infection.
-Dermatitis and allergic reactions have been observed in workers with chronic exposure to fly ash.
-This was attributed to trace amounts of chromium, cobalt, nickel and other metals in the fly ash.

-The following information pertains to creating dust from hardened dry material:
+The following information pertains to hardened dry material: